Bloomly-xyz/campaign-manager/contract/README.md

-# Compaign Manager Contracts
+# Campaign Manager Contracts
 This repository will contain all basic smart-contracts on Flow Blockchain.
+Read more about how our smart contract is built [here](docs/Utility_Tracker.md)

 ## Utility Tracker Contract